weaviate/weaviate/docs/en/use/batch_requests.md

 ### 1.1.4 Batch Cross-References

 *Warning: Using this endpoint can be dangerous.
-Make sure you understand the implications outlined in the "Caveats and Warnings about the Batch References importer" section below!*
+Make sure you understand the implications outlined in the [Caveats and Warnings about the Batch References importer](#1142-caveats-and-warnings-about-the-batch-references-importer) section below!*

 Cross-References in a graph can be circular.
 Imagine a class `Person` with a ref-property `Knowns`, which in turn points to a person.
 Since this scenario is